jacobvarner/100-days-of-code/r1-log.md

 ### R1D88

 I fixed the front end of the issue tracker and got the forms to link with the API.
 I am still working to confirm that the data is coming through as expected so that I can then store it in the database.

+### R1D89

+After a few days of a break due to a very busy week and getting burned out on the freeCodeCamp projects, I finally made it back to my project.
+I ended up switching to Mongoose for the database and then finishing the post route which creates an issue on a project.